 In many cases, changes in social attitudes are needed.
-To reduce violence against women and girls, one program in Uganda, called SASA!
+To reduce violence against women and girls, one programme in Uganda, called SASA!
 (Kiswahili for "Now!") promotes the view that partner violence is unacceptable, and has helped to halve the rate of it.
 This is a fantastic outcome, of course, though there has been no analysis of how cost-effective it is.

 There are other examples of countries taking effective action.
 In 1993, Bogota suffered 80 murders per 100,000 people.
-By taking an integrated approach - limiting the hours during which alcohol can be sold, reclaiming public space, and improving the police and justice systems - the homicide rate was reduced to 21 per 100,000 in 2004.
-That is still high, but it is far below the rate of 55 per 100,000 in Detroit.
+By taking an integrated approach limiting the hours during which alcohol can be sold, reclaiming public space, and improving the police and justice systems - the homicide rate was reduced to 21 per 100,000 in 2004.
+That is still high, but it is an improvement.

 Alcohol is a factor in many assaults, and controlling its availability could have a significant part to play, as the findings in Bogota suggest.
 In the United Kingdom, a pilot study on stronger enforcement of existing rules showed that assaults could be reduced in a very cost-effective way, with the benefits outweighing the costs by 17 to one.

 While we still don't know enough, two points are certain.
-First, domestic violence against women and children imposes a social cost of \$8 trillion each year, making it a huge - and vastly under reported - global issue.
+First, domestic violence against women and children imposes a social cost of \$8 trillion each year, making it a huge - and vastly underreported - global issue.
 Second, there are solutions that can help to tackle some of these problems very cost-effectively.
 That is why reducing domestic violence belongs on the short-list for the world's next set of development goals.